bstewart/princeton_methods_camp/README.md

   - about
 ```

-The default layout will show the content of `index.md` first and the include the
+The default layout will show the content of `index.md` first and then include the
 content from `learning-objectives.md`, `pre-arrival.md`, `camp.md`,
 `logistics.md`, `faq.md`, and `about.md` in that order.
+You can add or remove
+sections to your liking.